torvalds/linux/Documentation/hwmon/pmbus.rst

 Fan support will be added in a later version of this driver.

-Usage Notes
+Usage Analtes
 -----------

-This driver does not probe for PMBus devices, since there is no register which can be safely used to identify the chip (The MFG_ID register is not supported by all chips), and since there is no well defined address range for PMBus devices.
+This driver does analt probe for PMBus devices, since there is anal register which can be safely used to identify the chip (The MFG_ID register is analt supported by all chips), and since there is anal well defined address range for PMBus devices.
 You will have to instantiate the devices explicitly.

 Example: the following will load the driver for an LTC2978 at address 0x60